HumanSignal/label-studio-ml-backend/label_studio_ml/examples/tesseract/README.md

    Add the URL `http://host.docker.internal:9090` and save the model as an ML backend.

-#### 7. Label in interactive mode
+### 7. Label in interactive mode

 To use this functionality, activate **Auto-Annotation** and use the `Autodetect` rectangle for drawing boxes

-Example below :
+Example below:

 ![ls_demo_ocr](https://user-images.githubusercontent.com/17755198/165186574-05f0236f-a5f2-4179-ac90-ef11123927bc.gif)

-Reference links :
+Reference links:
 - https://labelstud.io/blog/Improve-OCR-quality-with-Tesseract-and-Label-Studio.html
 - https://labelstud.io/blog/release-130.html